zackn9ne/basic_forclient/README.md

 #### Build Deliverable Template
 1. build deliverable template by zip -r template_name.zip repo_folder/ the files
-2. if you dont know what this means compress the folder with the files in it to a zip file
+2. if you dont know what this means compress the folder with the files in it to a zip file or
+3. click "Download ZIP" icon in the far right column of this page

 #### Initialise Deliverable Template
 1. log into mailchimp